 ● China Visa Number: It consists of 8 digit numbers, 1 capital Latin letter and 7 Arabic numerals.
 It’s one and only code representing you Chinese Visa.

-● Full Name, Date of Birth and Passport Number are also crucial personal information should be stamped correctly.
+● Full Name, Sex, Date of Birth and Passport Number are also crucial personal information should be stamped correctly.

-A Sample of Chinese Tourist Group Visa
+Sample of New Chinese Tourist Group Visa

 All group tourists have to enter into and exit from China at the same port and same time.
-Tourist wishing to travel to Tibet from Nepal, whether by overland driving or by flight, must apply for a Group Visa from Chinese Embassy in Kathmandu, Nepal.

 Related Kathmandu Lhasa Tours: